top of page

 Not only has the growth in Florida’s choice programs been accompanied by major improvement in the academic progress of its public school students, there’s also been a dramatic increase in the efficient use of its education dollars.

-Kentucky moved in the opposite direction – spending more even while its academic performance has lagged – so taxpayers get less bang for their billions of bucks spent each year on public schools.
+Kentucky moved in the opposite direction – spending more even while its academic performance has lagged.
+Our state’s taxpayers get less bang for their billions of bucks spent each year on public schools.

 In 2018-inflation-adjusted dollars, Kentucky’s per-pupil spending increased from $8,300 in 1992 to $12,500 in 2018 while Florida’s only increased by the equivalent of $500 during that entire time.

-Census data indicate in 2018 only six states spent less per student than Florida while Kentucky spends more than 15 states.
+U.S. Census Bureau data indicate in 2018 only six states spent less per student than Florida while Kentucky spends more than 15 states.

-I challenge school choice opponents and legislators nervous about defending votes to fund charter schools in Kentucky or offer poor students a scholarship created by tax credits – a policy found in 18 other states, where, again, opponents’ promises of decimation have proven false – to find credible evidence that simply throwing more money at public education without other reforms, including parent-controlled alternatives, improves the system.
+I challenge school choice opponents to find any credible evidence whatsoever that simply throwing more money at public education without other reforms, including parent-controlled alternatives, improves the system.

 Relevant evidence indicates it’s just the opposite.